OpenOmics/assembly-seek/docs/usage/run.md

 Each of the following arguments are required.
 Failure to provide a required argument will result in a non-zero exit-code.

   `--input INPUT [INPUT ...]`
-> **Input FastQ or BAM file(s).**
+> **Input HiFi CCS FastQ or BAM file(s).**
 > *type: file(s)*
 >
-> One or more FastQ files can be provided.
-The pipeline does NOT support single-end data.
+> One or more HiFi CCS FastQ or BAM files can be provided.
 From the command-line, each input file should seperated by a space.
 Globbing is supported!
-This makes selecting FastQ files easy.
+This makes selecting input files easy.
 Input FastQ files should always be gzipp-ed.
 >
 > ***Example:*** `--input .tests/*.R?.fastq.gz`